mimblewimble/grin/doc/dandelion/simulation.md

 ## T = 55

 B spends B1 to D.
-D adds the tx to its stempool and starts its patience timer.
+D adds the transaction to its stempool and starts its patience timer.

 ![t = 55](images/t55.png)

 ## T = 60

-H runs out of patience, flips a coin, broadcasts the tx to its stem relay and starts the embargo timer for this tx.
+H runs out of patience, flips a coin, broadcasts the transaction to its stem relay and starts the embargo timer for this transaction.

 ![t = 60](images/t60.png)